Yizhou-Li-CV/DPRRN/README.md

 ```
 The PSNR, SSIM and average inference time will be printed, and derained results are saved in the folder "./results/".

-## Performance Evaluation

-All PSNR and SSIM results are computed based on Y channel of YCbCr space.
-The code is located at ./util/standard_derain_metrics.py

 ## Acknowledgement
 Code framework borrows from [Pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) by [Jun-Yan Zhu](https://github.com/junyanz/).
 Thanks for sharing !